sladalley/sladalley.github.io/_pages/about.md

 ======
 My PhD research focuses on developing a control framework for the bimanual manipulation of two independent underwater vehicle-manipulator systems.
 The framework will aim to allow for the intuitive definition of a general bimanual manipulation task while also accounting for the system's intrinsic constraints, environmental constraints and task-specific limitations.
-With direct applications in underwater industries such as offshore inspection and maintenance and nuclear pond decommissioning, or any industry where cooperative manipulation could be used.
+With direct applications in underwater industries such as offshore inspection and maintenance, and nuclear pond decommissioning, or any industry where cooperative manipulation could be used.